GavinHaLab/BLCA-subtype-evolution-paper/analysis/metastatic-seeding/README.md

 This repository includes an example folder, `19-001/`, containing output files generated using the script `clone_tree_generation_for_machina_BLCA.R`.
 Input files and expected results are provided in the `19-001_input_example/` directory.

+##Downstream Analysis
+CT_ICI_Analysis.Rmd - for the ICI related analysis Metastatic_seeding_analysis.Rmd - for the survival analysis,  histological comparisions and primary vs metastases of patterns of seeding.
+Seeding_Mutations.Rmd - compare founder profiles of metastases that did vs didn’t seed additional metastases

 ### MACHINA Commands

 **pmh**